opulencephp/docs/view-basics.md

 ```

 <h4 id="builders">Builders</h4>
-Repetitive tasks such as setting up views should not be done in controllers.
-That should be left to dedicated classes called `ViewBuilders`.
-A `ViewBuilder` is a class that does any setup on a view after it is created by the factory.
-You can register a `ViewBuilder` to a view so that each time that view is loaded by the factory, the builders are run.
+Your views will often need variables to be set whenever they're instantiated.
+Ideally, this repetitive task should not be done in controllers.
+Instead, it can be done by `ViewBuilders`.
+A `ViewBuilder` is a class that sets up a `View` object after it has been created by the `ViewFactory`.
 Register builders via `IViewFactory::registerBuilder()`.
 The second parameter is a callback that returns an instance of your builder.
 View builders are lazy-loaded (ie they're only created when they're needed), which is why a callback is passed instead of the actual instance.

-Your builder classes must implement `Opulence\Views\Factories\IViewBuilder`.
-It's recommended that you register your builders via a [`Bootstrapper`](bootstrappers).
+> **Note:** Registering your builders is most easily done in a [`Bootstrapper`](bootstrappers).

 Let's take a look at an example: